astropy/pytest-arraydiff/README.rst

     py.test --arraydiff

-and the tests will pass if the images are the same.
-If you omit the ``--arraydiff`` option, the tests will run but will only check that the code runs without checking the output images.
+and the tests will pass if the arrays are the same.
+If you omit the ``--arraydiff`` option, the tests will run but will only check that the code runs without checking the output arrays.

 Options
 -------